-Reach your next billion users on feature and entry-level smartphones running the Google Assistant.
+Actions on Google is available for the Google Assistant on Android Go and KaiOS.
+You can reach your next billion users on these devices.
 Many of these users are new to both mobile and voice technology, so take the opportunity to show them the unique value of your products and services by creating localized, conversational experiences on these devices.
-Some popular use cases for these users include:

-KaiOS is a feature-phone operating system that supports the Google Assistant.
-Users with this device invoke and use your Actions with only their voice, so keep the following points mind.
+KaiOS is a light, feature-phone operating system that supports the Google Assistant.
+Users with this device invoke and use your Actions with only their voice.

 Android Go brings the power of Android to entry-level smartphones with Assistant Go built-in.
 It’s the best of Android, built with new and reimagined apps, so even the most affordable Android smartphones are as sweet as can be.